BestTimesToVisit.com Logo

 food

-Don't leave Maine without trying a lobster roll, but know there are two main styles: the 'Maine style' (cold lobster meat tossed with mayo) and the 'Connecticut style' (warm lobster meat with butter).
-For the quintessential Maine experience, head to a roadside shack like Red's Eats in Wiscasset (be prepared for a line!) or grab a more casual version at a local seafood market.
+Don't leave Maine without trying a lobster roll, but know there are two main styles: the 'Maine style' (cold lobster meat mixed with mayo) and the 'Connecticut style' (warm lobster meat tossed in butter).
+For the authentic experience, seek out a roadside shack or a place like Red's Eats in Wiscasset for a truly epic, albeit pricey, sandwich.

 transport